 We went back and forth along this stretch of road about three times, until, a few minutes later, confused and exasperated, we stopped and asked a kindly gentleman, “Where can we find Pulteney Bridge, sir?”
 And he said, “You’re standing right on top of it.”

 See, it didn’t look like a bridge from where we were standing.
 And from some TripAdvisor reviews I‘ve read, we weren’t the only ones that could not tell there was a bridge in that spot.
+Sometimes things are not as obvious to everyone as we might think.

 Till next time,